j-blue-arz/labyrinth/documentation/ADRs/adr-012-view-architecture-revisited.md

 Another requirement is testing.
 The application should be testable without the API.

 API methods in separate module.
 How much of API handling should be in this module?
 At least the method calls.
 These calls return Promises, i.e. callbacks.
 So a user has to provide a callback.
 Maybe also transformation between response and state, and/or error handling.
-Error handling should be done by a Vue component, as it might have to interact with the user.
-GameContainer uses 2d-matrix of maze cards, API has a list of maze cards which include their location.
+Error handling should be done by a Vue component, as it might have to interact with the user. `GameContainer` uses 2d-matrix of maze cards, API has a list of maze cards which include their location.

+A few ideas:
+API methods in separate module.
+This can be mocked by tests.
+A smart component outside of the `GameContainer` will interact with the API.
+This new component (working name: `OnlineGame`) will handle errors and transformation. `GameContainer` might not emit own events, instead `OnlineGame` will listen to the same ones. `GameContainer` will update view on events, while `OnlineGame` calls API method on events.
+Pull game logic out of `GameContainer` into game class.
+Where is this class created?
+`OnlineGame` can build the game from API and pass it down to the `GameContainer` by props. `GameContainer` updates its components with the state of this game.
+If `GameContainer` calls methods on this game?
+This is bad practice as `GameContainer` in this way mutates state which it does not own.

+If prop is not set on `GameContainer`, it can call a game factory (another class) to generate a game randomly.
+This way, tests can set their own game.
+Existing tests written up to now can use the same factory.

+There remains the conflict between the two ways the game state is changed, one by direct manipulation and one by API updates.

+`OnlineGame` is not required to be a Vue component.
+Instead, it can just be a plain old class.

 Resources:
 https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0